PIANO LESSONS IN UTRECHT, MAARSSEN(BROEK), ABCOUDE.

 - THE INSTRUMENT

-For over ten years now we have been living and working in Kanaleneiland-Zuid, Utrecht.
+For over fifteen years now we have been living and working in Kanaleneiland-Zuid, Utrecht.

-SERVAAS JANSEN, a qualified piano teacher with more than twenty years of experience in teaching children and adults of all ages, and
+SERVAAS JANSEN, a qualified piano teacher with more than thirty years of experience in teaching children and adults of all ages, and

 KSENIA KOUZMENKO, concert-pianist from Byelorus, teacher at the Royal Conservatory in the Hague (see also her own website under LINKS).

-Servaas Jansen also teaches at your home on Monday afternoons in Abcoude, and on Tuesdays after school hours at Primary School “Het Bontenest” in Maarssenbroek.
-On Wednesdays he teaches at your home in Maarssen and Maarssenbroek.
+Servaas Jansen also teaches at your home on Monday afternoons in Abcoude, and on Tuesdays and Wednesdays he teaches at your home in Maarssen and Maarssenbroek.

 We offer you piano lessons on every level and for all ages: from toddler to adult, and from first beginnings to very advanced playing.
 We do this with all our professional knowledge and a lot of enthusiasm.